Below are some useful tips to prepare for HP (now Micro Focus) QTP/UFT interview, followed by the most common QTP/UFT interview questions and answers.

-- In the recent days most interviewers are asking questions that either involve writing a script on paper or coding on a QTP installed machine.
+- In the recent days, most interviewers are asking questions that either involve writing a script on paper or coding on a QTP installed the machine.
 If you can code on a machine or write the code spontaneously, that’s great!
-If not, I suggest you to write the solution to the problem given to you in simple English statements.
-This will give a chance to show case your solution forming ability.
+If not, I suggest you write the solution to the problem given to you in simple English statements.
+This will give a chance to showcase your solution forming ability.
 Explain that to translate this solution into a program is simply a matter of referring to the help files of the programming language to find the equivalent statements.

 - In an interview, when you are writing code, please do not forget to include comments.
 Showcase good programming practices.

 - Before attending a QTP interview, be sure to know the version of the QTP, the add-ins that you use, the versions of all the other software you are using etc.

 - If you have not been using QTP recently but have had past experience, it helps to take a couple of hours to re-familiarize with the IDE.

 The most common but crucial questions that are asked in the QTP interview.
 The best part of these questions is that you have time to prepare an answer in advance before even the interview begins.

 - What are the reasons for choosing to automate your project and why did you choose QTP?

 - What is the most challenging testing situation you faced and how did you overcome it?